EmpowerPlastic/empowerchain/docs/tokenomics/initial-token-distribution.md

 To ensure members of the team are not being incentivized after they stop working on the project, we have placed all the tokens in the Empower group.
 From there they tokens will be distributed to team members as they vest.
 This also allows us to move any incentives over to new team members in the scenario of exchange of personnel.
+A smart contract to handle this will be developed and deployed after launch.

 Our biggest priority is to ensure the long-term success of the EmpowerChain, and we believe this will help us achieve that.
 Especially, we don't end up in a situation where team members are paid too much up-front, and then leave the project and keep dumping tokens for years - as we have seen in many other projects.